Honorific: Modern English honorifics

 Former military officers are sometimes addressed by their last military rank, such as "Admiral", "Colonel", "General", etc. This is generally adopted only by those officers who served and at least obtained the rank equivalency of Major.
 In the U.S., veterans of all ranks who have served during wartime and were honorably discharged may 'bear the title' of the highest rank held, as codified in law, 10 USC 772e, both officer and enlisted.
+When such ranks are used in writing, the post-nominal "(Ret'd)" (a shortening of retired) is also added following the surname.